 The Jones Clause in Cook Islands Trusts

 The Jones clause does not weaken the trust.
 It creates a narrow, conditional mechanism through which a specific creditor can be paid if certain strict criteria are satisfied, while preserving the trust’s protections against all other claims.
-In practice, payments under a Jones clause are extremely rare.
+Payments under a Jones clause are extremely rare.
 But the clause’s presence in the trust deed serves important functions in both fraudulent transfer analysis and contempt defense.

 How the Jones Clause Works